albetnov/sanctum-refresh/README.md

 ## Going Manual

-You can manually perform login nor refresh using provided `LoginRequest->auth()` method.
+You can manually perform login or refresh using provided `LoginRequest->auth()` method.

+Above method support username or email as identifier.
+Simply provide one of those when hitting the API.

-If you need refresh token expires in.
+If you need to know when refresh token expires.
 Simply use Carbon:
 ```php
 Carbon::parse($token->created_at)->addMinutes(config('sanctum-refresh.refresh_expiration'))
 ```

-Alternatively, SanctumRefresh provide an Helpers:
+Alternatively, SanctumRefresh also provide an Helpers:

 ```php
 use Albet\SanctumRefresh\Helpers\Calculate;